dkulyk/dep-container-test/README.md

 Go to editing user 1 (type is admin)

-Press `+ Create` on Role field - default type is user.
+Press `+ Create` on Role field - default type is `user`.

-Field Other must be shown.
+Field Other must be shown but it hidden as for not `user` type.